tu2-atmanand/task-board-docs/docs/5_Features/4_Task_Editor.md

 # Task Editor

-This custom component gives user the ability to add new task or edit an existing task in various ways as well as assists with managing properties/[metadata](../Components/MetadataFormats.md) for tasks in a way that is compatible with your other plugins, as well as how you have it configured in the plugin's global settings.
+This custom component gives user the ability to add new task or edit an existing task in various ways as well as assists with managing [[2_Task_Properties|properties/metadata]] for tasks in a way that is compatible with your other plugins, as well as how you have it configured in the plugin's global settings.

-To understand the complete UI of this component, read the following wiki : [Task Editor UI](../6_Components/3_TaskEditor.md).
+To understand the complete UI of this component, read the following wiki : [[3_TaskEditor|Task Editor UI]].

 ## Ways to Add a Task